New weapons to use in rape cases in Pakistan | Samaa Digital

 Trial to be in camera: Trials of cases of abduction and kidnapping for illicit intercourse, rape, unnatural offences and sexual abuse shall be conducted in camera.
 An application made by parties, may result in allowing particular persons to have access to or remain in Court.
 Special measures may be adopted for protection of victim etc. including use of screens, video link etc.

 Another thing in the new law is that the victim’s identity will not be disclosed.
-If there is an alleged rape, not even an FIR, you cannot broadcast the information anywhere, nor can you share any of the information, without explicit information from the court.
+If there is an alleged rape, not even an FIR, you cannot broadcast the information anywhere, nor can you share any of the information, without explicit permission from the court.
+(This sentence previously said ‘information’.
+The correct word was ‘permission).

 Female supervision